dvargo22/dvargo22.github.io/_posts/2025-22-01-Onboarding Flow in the Handshake App.md

 ### After
 ![Handshake Client Onboarding After](/imgs/Handshake UI Edits/onboarding flow after.png)
 ## Results
 After completing the first draft, I tested the copy with a user, who credited the actionable button copy as the main improvement in the flow.
 She also described the flow as "transparent, reassuring, and friendly."
 However, she had reservations about the hint text in the "Project Description" and "Message" fields.
 She was worried that if she didn't edit the text it would be automatically entered into her response.
-While this may be more of a design flaw than a UX writing question, the feedback was useful, and were this not a hypothetical application, I might try to alleviate this doubt in a subsequent attempt.
+To address this feedback, I would take a multi- approach: First, I would not allow the user to proceed to the next screen until they have edited the Project Description text.
+We could achieve this by graying out the Create Project button until the user enters text into the field.
 Additionally, I would petition for a more wholescale design change where each screen requires only a single task.
 In this case, I would afford an entire screen to the project description component, forcing users to focus on the single task of describing the project.

 As for real-world feedback, I scored over 100% on the final project.
 My instructor commended my use of voice and tone, concise UI text, parallel construction, helpful hint and tool text, and consistent terminology, grammar, punctuation, spelling, and formatting.
 I received extra credit for solving additional usability issues, adding error messages, and providing legal disclaimers.  ​

 | Final Score | Instructor Feedback |